Food Insecurity

 Key Centre accomplishments include….

-• An employment skills program with Harvest Manitoba that will support food bank clients in gaining skills in warehousing while receiving paid stipends, connections to peers and wrap-around supports, and job placements.
+- An employment readiness program with Harvest Manitoba that assists food bank clients in Winnipeg to gain skills in warehousing and logistics while receiving paid stipends, connections to peers, wrap-around supports, and job placements.

 Food insecurity and disability